arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 **packages** contain organized sets of classes, generally with some unifying purpose.
 They can also contain smaller packages, known as **subpackages**.

-If you check the [Java 8 API](https://docs.oracle.com/javase/8/docs/api/), you can see a list of packages available in the Java 8 Standard Edition platform (these are the packages that are available in your Java Development Kit you installed in week 1).
+If you check the [Java 8 API](https://docs.oracle.com/javase/8/docs/api/), you can see a list of packages available in the Java 8 Standard Edition platform (these are the packages that are available in the Java Development Kit installed on your cloud server or your home computer, depending on your IDE).

 Classes can be imported using `import` statements, which are generally at the top of the program outside of the class definition. `import` statments consist of the `import` keyword followed by the name of the package being imported, a `.` (accessor operator) to access a member of that package, and then the class name (the package member being accessed).
 They look like this: `import <package>.<class>;`.